openedx/edx-documentation/en_us/shared/exercises_tools/circuit_schematic_builder.rst

 Circuit Schematic Builder Problem
 ##################################

+.. note:: EdX offers provisional support for this problem type.

 In circuit schematic builder problems, students can arrange circuit elements such as voltage sources, capacitors, resistors, and MOSFETs on an interactive grid.
 They then submit a DC, AC, or transient analysis of their circuit to the system for grading.

 .. image:: ../../../shared/building_and_running_chapters/Images/CircuitSchematicExample.png